ugurtekbas/ugurtekbas.github.io/_posts/2023-10-08-github-graphql-api-query-examples.md

 }
 ```
 As you can see our query works like a charm 🥳.
 We received 5 repos as requested and all the details they have.
-Whenever I do searches on Github I stumble upon interesting repos like `fanqiang `s here.
+Whenever I do searches on Github I stumble upon interesting repos like `fanqiang` here.

 You can run queries by yourself and check out the data using [Github's Explorer](https://docs.github.com/en/graphql/overview/explorer) tool.